rspamd/rspamd/doc/markdown/configuration/statistic.md

 ## Redis statistics

-From version 1.1, it is also possible to specify redis as a backend for statistics and cache of learned messages.
+From version 1.1, it is also possible to specify Redis as a backend for statistics and cache of learned messages.
 Redis is recommended for clustered configurations as it allows simultaneous learn and checks and, besides, is very fast.
-To setup redis, you could use `redis` backend for a classifier (cache is set to the same servers accordingly).
+To setup Redis, you could use `redis` backend for a classifier (cache is set to the same servers accordingly).

 ~~~ucl
     classifier "bayes" {